TEAS Test Tips

 10 Tips for Passing the TEAS

 Also known as TEAS V, the TEAS is a standardized test of academic abilities and skills as required for joining and successfully completing basic-level nursing programs at college.
-With the TEAS scores determining your eligibility for admission into many nursing programs, it is essential that you learn how to score well in this test.
-In the course of this article, you will find some great TEAS test tips that may help you in your effort:
+With these scores determining your eligibility for admission into many nursing programs, it is essential that you learn how to score well in this test.
+In the course of this article, you will find some great tips that may help you in your effort:

 Essentials of TEAS Testing

-Before we look into the TEAS test tips, the first step would be to learn all the essential information about the test - including the test purpose, the test topics, types of questions asked, and the test duration.
-Here is a summary of TEAS vital facts:
+Before we look into the tips, the first step would be to learn all the essential information about the test - including the test purpose, the test topics, types of questions asked, and the test duration.
+Here is a summary of vital facts about the test:

 - Developed and conducted by ATI, US, the Test of Essential Academic Skills (TEAS) is considered to be a very good predictor of basic-level nursing school success.
-Many institutions use the TEAS scores in analyzing the candidates' potentials and accordingly determining their eligibility for admission into nursing programs.
+Many institutions use these scores in analyzing the candidates' potentials and accordingly determining their eligibility for admission into nursing programs.

 - This test is now in its current version, and is called the TEAS V.